-See Section 3 "Financial Highlights", for details on the three-month period ended December 31, 2015, and a comparison to the three-month period ended December 31, 2014.
+See Section 3 "Financial Highlights", for details on the three month and year periods ended September 30, 2015 and a comparison to the three month and year periods ended September 30, 2014.

 5. Critical Accounting Estimates

 The preparation of Almonty's consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities and contingent liabilities at the date of the consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
 Estimates and assumptions are continuously evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 However, actual outcomes can differ from these estimates.
 In particular, information about significant areas of estimation uncertainty considered by management in preparing the consolidated financial statements is described in more detail in Note 3 and Note 8 of the 2015 Annual Financial Statements.